theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 5.5.5.3
+- Bounce shader intensity can now be defined per axis

 ## Version 5.5.5.2
 - Added new 'Capture Tokens' option for animated doors.
 When enabled nearby tokens will be captured and move together with the door animation